 1 Chiltern St, Marylebone, London W1U 7PA www.chilternfirehouse.com

-Aussie brunch spot Angie’s serves up a take on pancakes that’s not really like any others I’ve tried before.
-Rounder, smaller, and a little bit savoury, they come with a dollop of espresso cream and a cute pot of cinnamon syrup.
+Angie’s is a gorgeous Australian brunch spot in leafy West London.
+Their pancakes or ‘hot cakes’ as they call them are not really like any others I’ve tried before.
+Rounder, smaller and a little bit savoury; They come with a dollop of espresso cream and a cute pot of cinnamon syrup to drizzle.
+Expect lots of locals and yummy mummies!

 114 Chiswick High Rd, Chiswick, London W4 1PU www.angieslittlefoodshop.com